llmrb/llm/README.md

   a blog post that implements image editing with Gemini
 * [docs/](docs/) &ndash; the docs directory contains additional guides

-## See also

-* [llm-shell](https://github.com/llmrb/llm-shell) &ndash; a shell that uses llm.rb to
-  provide a command-line interface to LLMs.

 ## Install

 llm.rb can be installed via rubygems.org: